Vernabis/berard-framework/README.md

-markdown
 ┌────────────────────────────────────────────┐
 │        Berard Scalar‑Field Framework       │
 │     Resonance‑Defined Invariant S₀ = φ/φ₀  │
 └────────────────────────────────────────────┘
 # Berard Framework
 A resonance‑field extension of classical mass–energy equivalence introducing a scalar‑defined invariant, a modified inertial sector, and a 0.10 Hz vacuum mode with testable cosmological, galactic, and laboratory signatures.